Nordvest FC

 Nordvest FC was a Danish association football club.
 They played their home matches at Holbæk Stadion in Holbæk, which has a capacity of 10,000 (1,100 seats).
 Nordvest FC was the professional structure comprising the first team of the mother club, Holbæk B&I (HB&I), and officially took effect on July 1, 2008.
 The professional structure was abandoned in June 2014 and the first team of the club went back to using the original name, Holbæk B&I.

+In 2009, the club managed to qualify for the Danish Cup Semifinal as an amateur team by beating the top flight teams SønderjyskE in the earlier rounds and AC Horsens in the quarterfinal.
+They lost the semifinal to FC København 6-1 over two legs.